nicolehao34/nicolehao34.github.io/index.md

 ------

-Opinions expressed are my own.
+Opinions are my own.
 All my writings are original, archived, and monitored for both physical and electronic reproduction, distribution, and display.
 Please provide proper attribution when quoting or referencing.

 Copyright © 2025 Nicole Hao.
 All rights reserved.